srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 	For more information, run **ahf_setup -h**.

-## Task 4: Running AHF on SELinux Enabled Systems
+## Task 4: Run AHF on SELinux Enabled Systems

 To run AHF on SELinux-enabled systems, use this procedure.